Progress In the World Radio and TV Show

-- In 2013, Lieberman was APA president when the organization’s ( ) was released, garnering international criticism from mental health professionals with threats to boycott its use.
-Lieberman told that he’d hired a public relations firm to address psychiatrists being “stigmatized” in the wake of this outcry over the manual.
+- In 2013, Lieberman was APA president when the organization’s Diagnostic & Statistical Manual of Mental Disorders (DSM-5) was released, garnering international criticism from mental health professionals with threats to boycott its use.
+Lieberman told Psychiatric News that he’d hired a public relations firm to address psychiatrists being “stigmatized” in the wake of this outcry over the manual.

 - “Tawdry PR explains both his comments at that time and today,” Rev. Shaw opined.
-Lieberman justified the , stating “…it represents a system that is ” and psychiatry has “no better alternative.”
+Lieberman justified the DSM-5, stating “…it represents a system that is as good as we can have, given our current state of knowledge” and psychiatry has “no better alternative.”

 - With Frederick Goodwin targeting African American children targeted to be drugged with Prozac in the late eighties to “curb” their supposed “violence,”, it is notable that in 1991, Lieberman was a member of the FDA’s Pharmacologic Drugs Advisory Board, which met to hear evidence that Prozac could cause violent and suicidal behavior.
 At the time, Lieberman had financial ties to antidepressant makers.
 Despite damning evidence, the committee refused to support a warning that Prozac or antidepressants could cause violent/suicidal behavior.
 (Since then, dozens of school shootings have been linked to teens taking antidepressants documented to cause hostility.)

 - In 1997, Lieberman helped with the formation of the International Early Psychosis Association, along with Australian psychiatrist, Patrick McGorry.
 Between 2002 and 2010, Lieberman was Vice President for the group’s North America sector and in 2014, was Vice President for the entire group.
-McGorry came under criticism for promoting the theory of “Psychosis-Risk Syndrome” for which individuals from age 14 could be arbitrarily determined to be at risk or developing psychosis and drugged with antipsychotics Lieberman and McGorry are on the Editorial Board of —a position Lieberman should resign from. the onset of psychosis to “prevent” it.
+McGorry came under criticism for promoting the theory of “Psychosis-Risk Syndrome” for which individuals from age 14 could be arbitrarily determined to be at risk or developing psychosis and drugged with antipsychotics before the onset of psychosis to “prevent” it.
 The problem was that the “diagnosis” had a more than 80% false positive rate and psychosis is a side effect of antipsychotics.
+Lieberman and McGorry are on the Editorial Board of The World Journal of Biological Psychiatry—a position Lieberman should resign from.

-- In 2003, in response to British regulators warning doctors not to prescribe antidepressants to those aged 18 and younger because of the risk of suicide, Lieberman told However, in 2004, the FDA also found that antidepressant use in youngsters and young adults could cause suicidal behavior.
+- In 2003, in response to British regulators warning doctors not to prescribe antidepressants to those aged 18 and younger because of the risk of suicide, Lieberman told The New York Times, ‘‘I think they’re really overreacting.
+This is really going way too far, and in the process doing more harm than good.’’
+However, in 2004, the FDA also found that antidepressant use in youngsters and young adults could cause suicidal behavior.
 It then mandated manufacturers to place a black box notice on drug packaging, warning of the risk of suicide.
-After the FDA issued the warning, Lieberman’s rhetoric changed, now claiming there “wasn’t sufficient evidence to support a link between these drugs and suicide,” in 1991., ‘‘I think they’re really overreacting.
-This is really going way too far, and in the process doing more harm than good.’’
+After the FDA issued the warning, Lieberman’s rhetoric changed, now claiming there “wasn’t sufficient evidence to support a link between these drugs and suicide,” in 1991.

-One former trainee of Lieberman told in the wake of his current racist comments that no one was “surprised” by his remarks:
+One former trainee of Lieberman told THE CITY in the wake of his current racist comments that no one was “surprised” by his remarks: